nikic/PHP-Parser/doc/component/Walking_the_AST.markdown

 reverse direction: When working on a node, you might want to check if the parent node satisfies a certain property.

-PHP-Parser does not add parent (or sibling) references to nodes by itself, but you can easily emulate this with a visitor.
+PHP-Parser does not add parent (or sibling) references to nodes by default, but you can enable them using the `ParentConnectingVisitor` or `NodeConnectingVisitor`.
 See the [FAQ](FAQ.markdown) for more information.